If you sign up to Revolut after the launch of our Irish branch, this version of the our terms applies to you.

 What to do if you think you have made a mistake?

 You should always check that you have entered the correct details for the person you want to pay before you make a payment.
-It’s always a good idea to make a test payment of a small amount (say, £1) to make sure that you have the account details correct.
+It’s always a good idea to make a test payment of a small amount (say, €1) to make sure that you have the account details correct.
 You should always think about the following:

 We are not responsible if we make a payment to the person you tell us to, even if you gave us the wrong account number, username or phone number by mistake.
 However, if you ask us to, we’ll try to get your money back for you.
 We may also try to get you information about the beneficiary so that you can try to get it back yourself (if the law allows us to).
 While we will try to do these things, we don’t guarantee that we will, and in some cases we won’t be able to.

-On the other hand, if a payment is mistakenly paid into your Revolut account, we can reverse the payment or put a hold on it.
-We can do this even if you have spent part of the payment.
+On the other hand, if a payment is mistakenly paid into your Revolut account by another person, you will have to pay them back.
 If the person who mistakenly made the payment makes a legal claim to get it back themselves, we may need to share your information with them.

 For these reasons, you should always check your account regularly to make sure everything is correct.